jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 ### Hackfest agenda ###

-During the first meetings we agreed on an agenda that should be flexible because the access to the molding machine depended on the production needs.
+During the first meetings, we agreed on an agenda that should be flexible because the access to the molding machine depended on the production needs.
 We did a *5 day hackfest* in two blocks:
 - The first 3 days we developed all the basic parts to have a reliable solution that sends the data to the cloud.
 - A week after we started the second part of the hackfest, where we focused on enhancing security and reliability of the system.

 * Day 1
     * **IoT Lab**: we dedicated the morning to do a [IoT Hub lab](http://thinglabs.io) to get familiar with the technology, so anyone could discuss about all the parts we were going to use.
-    In the lab we used Intel Edison with Grove kits, Raspberry Pi 2 with Fez Hat and connected to the cloud using node.js and also the node-red platform.
+    In the lab, we used Intel Edison with Grove kits, Raspberry Pi 2 with Fez Hat and connected to the cloud using node.js and also the node-red platform.
 ![IotLab]({{ site.baseurl }}/images/fagorederlan/iotLab.jpg)
     * During the afternoon, we discussed about the technology we were going to use for each part and created an initial Kanban Board with the work for the next days.
 ![Kanban1]({{ site.baseurl }}/images/fagorederlan/kanban1.jpg)